-Do let the teacher know if you have any health issues, orthopaedic problems or special needs before the class begins; a good instructor will be able to provide modified poses for students who are just beginning or who have special needs.
+Do let the teacher know if you have any health issues, orthopaedic problems or special needs before the class begins; a good teacher will be able to provide modified poses for students who are just beginning or who have special needs.

 The great thing about yoga is it can be as vigorous or as gentle as you want it to be.
 That makes it a good choice for anybody and everybody